We receive several emails weekly regarding kidney disease in dogs and always feel so bad because we know that the dog owner feels helpless.

 - Supplementing the Diet is Critical: Your dog needs a HIGH QUALITY form of omega 3 such as Flaxseed Oil or GUARANTEED TOXIN FREE Fish Oil.
 You can also include coconut oil (in addition to the omega 3 oils mentioned above.
 A shout out goes to Nicky for sharing with me that Vetriscience makes a great kidney support product that can be found at the link below.
 Typically, I would recommend some of the same ingredients individually for dogs with kidney issues, but this product includes them all.
 Vetriscience Kidney

 - Multivitamin with Kidney Glandular is a multi wholefood nutritional supplement for dogs and cats.
+It also contains the necessary probiotics that kidney patients need and it’s NOT NECESSARY to include any additional probiotics with the multivitamin.
 It DOES NOT contain calcium.
 Glandulars are used a lot in holistic medicine.
 It is based on the theory of “like equals like”.
 An example would be that when an animal in the wild has a problem with his own liver, he seeks out the liver from prey.
-I don’t recommend buying store bought organ meat unless it is organic and grass fed.
-Our Multivitamin with Kidney Glandular is a pure, whole food supplement that includes a number of natural whole foods, probiotics and enzymes to help with digestive issues that often accompany the disease.
+We don’t recommend buying store bought organ meat unless it is organic and grass fed.
+The Multivitamin with Kidney Glandular is a pure, whole food supplement that includes a number of natural whole foods, probiotics and enzymes to help with digestive issues that often accompany the disease.
+While the multivitamin contains kidney glandular, it doesn’t really contain enough to support failing kidneys due to disease.
+We recommend adding additional glandular which can be found here.

 - Drinking Water: Either filtered or distilled water is recommended for dogs with kidney disease.